Nitesh-2811/sql-data-warehouse-project/README.md

 ## 📂 Repository Structure

-data-warehouse-analytics/
+data-warehouse-project/
+│

-├── datasets/                 # Source CSV datasets
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │

-├── scripts/

-│   ├── bronze/               # Raw data loading scripts

-│   ├── silver/               # Data cleansing scripts

-│   └── gold/                 # Analytical model scripts
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │

-├── tests/                    # Data quality tests
+├── tests/                              # Test scripts and quality files │

-├── README.md
+├── README.md                           # Project overview and instructions

-├── LICENSE

-└── .gitignore

----
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git

 ## 🚀 Project Workflow